Housing

 Based on this analysis, our role could include the following:

-- Promote housing opportunities near existing or proposed bus routes and rail stations.
+- Promote housing opportunities near bus routes and rail stations.

-- Reduce transportation safety and reliability issues across the county, regardless of the form of travel, with a focus on our most cost burdened communities.
+- Reduce transportation safety and reliability issues across the county, with a focus on our most cost burdened communities.

 - Evaluate and rethink transit services to best meet local needs, particularly in our most cost burdened communities.

-- Target future transportation investment, especially for walking, bicycling, and transit infrastructure, with a focus on our most cost burdened communities.
+- Target future transportation investment (including maintenance), especially for walking, bicycling, and transit infrastructure, with a focus on our most cost burdened communities.

 - Consider access to housing, especially in our most cost burdened communities, when evaluating potential safety and congestion-related improvements.
 Use our Project Selection Framework to prioritize projects that improve access to basic needs like housing.